kengho/vipnet-interface-rails/README.md

 * provides powerful search
 * allows to check nodes' availability
 * shows nodes' statuses (like disabled or deleted)
-* main settings customises via admin panel
+* main settings are customizable via admin panel
-* auto update page when sonething changes
+* auto updates page when something changes
 * and more

 ## Powered by